How many times in the course of a week are you asked the question, “So what do you do?”

-Even today, it is still one of the top 150 career podcasts on iTunes.
-Clearly we were onto something, but we didn’t have a business plan.
+Even 2 years later, it was still one of the top 150 career podcasts on iTunes.
+Clearly, we were onto something, but we didn’t have a business plan.
 That turned out to be a big problem.

 Chris was still working full time at this job, while I was working full time on UnStuckable.
 I was cranking out 5 podcasts a week and still managing some broadcast sales training projects.
 By the summer of 2014 a variety of forces in my life conspired at once to send me into my first-ever depression.

 Depression is a funny thing.
 It kind of sneaks up on you.
 It takes you into its grip and you don’t know how bad you were until you’ve come through it.
 At least that’s how it worked for me.